Image: Uriel Soberanes

 Who is your saboteur's arch-nemesis?
 Who is the hero to your saboteur's villain?
 Create an anti-saboteur to call on when you feel the saboteur about to act, or indeed at any time where there might be an opportunity to make progress on your career change.

 It could be a public figure or someone you know.
-(Jenny once told us she asks herself “What would Audrey Hepburn do?”, and another career changer I know tries to emulate Elon Musk whenever he's feeling small.)
+(Another of our Launch Padders, Jenny, once told us she asks herself “What would Audrey Hepburn do?”.)

 If you can be your own saboteur, you can choose to be something else, too.
 You just have to choose what you want that something else to be.
 Which, for me at least, is pretty damn exciting.